ddrohan/mobile-app-dev-labs/session05/lab/md/step07.md

 }
 ```

-so see if you can implement the necessary code to 'switch to' the EditFragment instead of launching the Edit activity.
+so see if you can implement the necessary code to 'switch to' the EditFragment instead of launching the Edit activity (We'll revist this code in Part 2 to complete the Edit feature).

 **Hint:** have a look at your **Home** activity and how we manage our Fragments.